5 Minute Recipes/ Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes

 Quick Miso Butter Recipe

-Try this amped up miso butter recipe instead of regular boring plain butter next time you want to bring delicious umami flavour to your cooking!
+Try this amped up miso butter recipe next time you want to bring delicious umami flavour to your cooking!
 Includes loads of uses and recipes ideas too.

 Prep Time: 3 minutes